aj24by7/pvtrace-aj/README.md

-# pvtrace-sv
+# pvtrace-aj

-Modifications made to Daniel Farrell's pvTrace (https://github.com/danieljfarrell/pvtrace) to allow analysis of unconventional LSC geometries.
+Modifications were made to Shomik Verma's pvtrace (https://github.com/shomikverma/pvtrace-sv) to allow light to come in at incident angles and to simulate ray-tracing for unique geometries.

-Added surface normal recording in photon-tracer.

-To use, replace the contents of the installed pvtrace (i.e. for MacOS under ~/opt/anaconda3/envs/pvtrace-env/lib/python3/site-packages/pvtrace/) with the contents of pvtrace-v2.1.sv
+To use, replace the contents of the installed pvtrace (i.e. for MacOS under ~/opt/anaconda3/envs/pvtrace-env/lib/python3/site-packages/pvtrace/) with the contents of this repository.

-LSC_script.py and LSC_script_parallel_comp.py require manual input of desired input parameters in the code.
-LSC_script_parallel_comp uses multiprocessing to access all computing cores in a machine.
-Requires install of multiprocessing.

-GUI folder contains main.py that can be run to call a GUI (form.ui) for easier input of simulation parameters.
-Requires install of PySide2.
-Tested to work on Anaconda.
+LSC_scriptv2.py is for angles normal to the surface.
+LSC_scriptv3.py is for incident angles of your choice.
+LSC_scriptv4.py allows your computer to run ray-tracing on files stored on your computer (must be organized into folders and subfolders as shown in the code) one-by-one continuously, so that you do not need to run LSC_scriptv3.py several times again and again.

+The GUI folder is still under development and does not work well.